Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 Like most Campagnolo kit, it’s hard not to be taken by the stunning beauty and engineering precision of the Bora Ultra WTO 45 wheelset.
 The rich black rim finish, hourglass hub shell, recessed spoke nipples, and modest yet proud graphics draw you in.

-As with anything as alluring as this wheelset, I was hopeful that its performance was just as beautiful and precise.
+As with anything as alluring as this wheelset, I was hopeful that its performance would be just as beautiful and precise.

 In some ways, it is.